 This scholarship requires that the recipient be entering their sophomore year at GHC with a 3.0 cumulative Grade Point Average and be working towards a degree in Business Administration with an emphasis in Accounting.

-The Twin Harbors Chapter of AAUW offers this scholarship to a female student who lives in Grays Harbor or Pacific County with a preference given to Pacific County students.
-Student must have a 3.0 Grade Point Average and be working towards an AA or transfer degree.
+The Twin Harbors Chapter of AAUW offers this scholarship to a returning student who is a resident of Grays Harbor or Pacific County, preference given to a female with 3.0 GPA or better.

 Anchor Bank sponsors two scholarships for students planning to attend GHC.
 Recipients should be graduates of a Grays Harbor County high school.
 The first scholarship will be awarded to an entering freshman and the second scholarship will be awarded to a sophomore.
 Consideration will be based on scholastic achievement.